-All sober companions can be broadly categorized into 12-step or non-12 step.
+All sober companions can be broadly categorised into 12-step or non-12 step.

-The 12-step sober companions usually make use of the spiritual guidelines of the 12-step Alcoholics Anonymous program to help clients break the addiction and adopt healthy routines.
+The 12-step sober companions usually make use of the spiritual guidelines of the 12-step Alcoholics Anonymous programme to help clients break the addiction and adopt healthy routines.

 They are usually part of the AA group and help the client integrate into the group too.